 is to: inspire, motivate and educate by delivering unique and customized programs and coaching that empower the community of people with diabetes to thrive.

-The main program that the Foundation currently funds is the Diabetes Training Camp week-long or weekend camp sessions.
+The main program that the Foundation currently funds is the Diabetes Training Camp Week-Long or 3-day Boot Camp sessions.
 The Foundation also provides scholarships to camp through generous individual and corporate donations.